 9.Dar es Salaam (Tanzania)

 Dar es Salaam is the largest and richest city in Tanzania.
-Despite its national significance, the city was once among the most trash riddled cities in Africa.
+Despite its national significance, the city was once among the most trash-riddled cities in Africa.
 Things are changing for the better and is now one of the cleanest cities in Africa.
 It is a major town and commercial port on Tanzania’s Indian Ocean coast.
 Dar as commonly referred as by the locals is one of the best places to live in Africa.

 The city developed from a fishing village.
 Dar es Salaam has an open-air Village Museum has re-created the traditional homes of local and other Tanzanian tribes and hosts tribal dancing.
 It also offers Tanzanian history exhibits, including the fossils of human ancestors.